neondatabase/website/content/docs/guides/read-replica-guide.md

 enableTableOfContents: true
 ---

 Read replicas are supported with the [Neon Pro plan](/docs/introduction/pro-plan).
 This guide will lead you through the process of creating and managing read replicas.

-The general methodology of using read replicas to segregate read-only work from your production database operations can be applied to a variety of uses cases such as:
+The general methodology of using read replicas to segregate read-only work from your production database operations can be applied to a variety of uses cases, such as:

 - Offloading analytics or reporting queries
-- Distributing read requests to to achieve higher throughput
+- Distributing read requests to achieve higher throughput
 - Providing read-only data access to specific users or applications who do not need to modify data
 - Configuring right-sized read-only compute resources for different users and applications

 Regardless of the application, the steps for creating, configuring, and connecting to a read replica are the same.
-You can create one or more read-replicas for any branch in your Neon project, and you can configure the vCPU and memory allocated to each.
-Neon's Autoscaling and Auto-suspend features are also supported with read replicas, providing you with control over how read replicas use compute resources.
+You can create one or more read replicas for any branch in your Neon project and can configure the vCPU and memory allocated to each.
+Neon's _Autoscaling_ and _Auto-suspend_ features are also supported with read replicas, providing you with control over compute usage.

 Neon also supports managing read replicas programmatically using the Neon API, which is covered toward the end of this guide.